-Most motorcycle accident claims and cases settle.
-While we spend a great deal of time talking about Houston motorcycle accident trials, the truth is that very few cases actually reach that point because many people end up accepting the insurance company’s offer.
+Most motorcycle accident claims and cases settle without going to a jury trial.
+While we spend a great deal of time talking about Houston motorcycle accident trials, the truth is that very few cases reach that point because many people end up accepting the insurance company’s offer.
 However, be aware that settlement negotiations will require several rounds of offers and counteroffers before you reach an agreement.
 You may even need to file a lawsuit first to convince the insurance company to come to the table with a reasonable offer.

 If you or a loved one suffered injuries, you would file a Houston motorcycle accident lawsuit.
 If someone did not survive the motorcycle accident, the proper case would be a wrongful death lawsuit.
 Many of the elements of the two cases are the same.
 For example, in both cases, liability depends on a finding that someone was negligent in the accident.

 In a wrongful death lawsuit, the damages would be somewhat different.
 In addition, some questions may arise about who may bring the claim.
 However, the two types of cases may overlap.